motech/motech/docs/source/development/dev_setup/dev_install.rst

 	.. note::
 		64-bit is required for Motech's installation

 #.
-Install Maven, Git, Curl, Activemq, and mysql
+Install Maven, Git, Curl, ActiveMQ, and mysql

 	#.
 In terminal, type